Choose Report Filters (Account Reports)

 Drill-Down Filters

-For instance, if you are running a report that includes the parameter Registration Status, you might want to see all the registrations that have the status Attended.
-Other times you might want to see registrations that have the status Cancelled.
-Using a Drill-Down Filter you can switch quickly and easily between these two views.
+For example, if a report includes the parameter Registration Status, you might want to see all registrations with status Attended, or you might want to see registrations with status Cancelled.
+Using a Drill-Down Filter you can switch quickly between these two views.

 Advanced Filters